Mallorca in August (2025): Weather, Events, and Best Things to Do

 What’s the weather like in Mallorca in August?

-August is the hottest month in Mallorca with sticky, humid nights.
+With sticky and humid nights, August is Mallorca’s hottest month.
 This is the time to hit the beach, go swimming or do anything to beat the (sometimes oppressive) heat.

 Average temperatures: Daily highs of 32℃ (89℉) (and not much cooler at night!🥵)